agoncal/QuarkusFunction/README.md

 To support Azure China deployment, several parameters need to be updated in pom.xml:

-1. region should be one of the Azure China Region.
+1. Parameter region should be one of the Azure China Region.
 For example: chinanorth2
  <plugin>
         <groupId>com.microsoft.azure</groupId>
         <artifactId>azure-functions-maven-plugin</artifactId>